 Thanks for visiting!
-I received my Ph.D. in social and legal psychology from York University, and I am also trained as a lawyer at the Ontario Bar.
+I received my Ph.D. in Social Psychology from York University in 2019, and I have been a lawyer at the Ontario Bar since 2007.
 My research interests focus on the ways that psychology can inform legal processes and challenge assumptions under the law.
-In particular, I am interested in the psychology of hate crime, wrongful convictions, and racial bias in the criminal justice system.

-My primary research focuses on hate crimes, including the role of model victim prototypes and schematic processing in observer reactions to such crimes.
-What behavioural expectations are placed on hate crime victims, and does this vary in relation to the victim’s specific group identity?
+My dissertation research explored the cognitive underpinnings of reactions to anti-Muslim hate, including the role of model minority victim expectations.
+I discovered that observers tend to show sympathy toward victims of anti-Muslim hate crime, but only when the victim is polite and passively accepts harassment from the perpetrator.
+More troubling, when the Muslim victim even verbally reacted to the harassment, observers engaged in significant victim blaming and were less likely to interpret the offence as a hate crime at all.
+The behaviour of non-Muslim victims was not scrutinized in this way, suggesting that observer sympathy for Muslim victims was contingent on their passivity.
+Other research has explored the behavioural expectations that are placed on hate crime victims, and how this might vary in relation to the victim’s specific group identity.
 What is the role of individual differences such as authoritarianism and social dominance orientation or group-specific prejudice in predicting these reactions?
 How do people respond to hate crimes that do not fit our expectations of prototypicality, and might this explain legal outcomes?

-Another line of research explores the causes and effects of wrongful convictions, as well as public perceptions of exonorees.
-Our lab is exploring estimates of wrongful convictions among professionals working in the criminal justice system, and what experiences they have had with this troubling phenomenon.
-In addition, we are examining the factors that influence the perception that an exoneree is truly innocent, and the impact that a formal apology and compensation can have.
+One line of my research explores the causes and consequences of wrongful convictions.
+We recently studied the experiences of defence counsel with representing innocent clients, including their estimates of the hidden prevalence of wrongful convictions in Canada.
+In addition, we are examining the factors that influence the perception that an exoneree is truly innocent and the impact that a formal apology and compensation can have.

 Challenge for Cause/Juror Bias